TAPcentric/OpenWorkspace/.github/ISSUE_TEMPLATE/request-a-new-feature.md

 ---
-name: " Request a new feature"
+name: Request a new feature
 about: Suggest a new feature request for release candidacy
 title: ''
 labels: ''